Week 10 - Output Devices¶

 This indicates that the motor power consumption is not only related to the supply voltage but also to the load state:

-• When running idle, the current is relatively low;
+- When idling, the current is relatively low;

-The group page also records BLDC brushless motor testing.
-The brushless motor needs to be controlled by an ESC, which drives the three-phase windings of the motor after receiving a PWM signal.
+The group page also records the BLDC brushless motor test.
+The brushless motor needs to be controlled by an ESC, which drives the three-phase windings of the motor after receiving the PWM signal.
 It is suitable for scenarios requiring high-speed, smooth, and continuous rotation, but its power consumption and current are significantly higher than those of small display modules.

 Through this group test, I have learned the basic methods for measuring the power consumption of output devices.
 Compared to simply checking whether a module can display, power consumption testing can help us determine whether a device is suitable for battery-powered projects.

 For OLED modules, their wiring is simple, display is clear, and they are suitable for small interactive devices.
-However, if the project requires long-term battery operation, attention needs to be paid to its operating current, and the display content and refresh frequency should be reasonably controlled in the software.
+However, if a project requires long-term battery operation, attention needs to be paid to its operating current, and the display content and refresh rate should be reasonably controlled in software.

-By comparing with motor-type output devices, I also found that the power consumption differences between output devices are very significant.
-OLED is suitable for low-power information display, while devices such as motors and fans need to consider drive capability and power supply capacity separately.
+By comparing with motor-type output devices, I also found that the power consumption differences among output devices are very significant.
+OLED is suitable for low-power information display, while devices such as motors and fans require separate consideration of driving capability and power supply capacity.
 This conclusion also directly affects my personal project: my temperature and humidity display device uses an OLED as the output device, with relatively controllable power consumption, so it is more suitable for subsequent development into a small battery-powered environmental monitoring device.

 The goal of this individual assignment is to create a simple temperature and humidity display device .
 The system consists of three parts: